 Name: propertyNames; Type: Name (click the "Multi" button); Value: cq:drivelock

-Visual Search capability allows you to search for visually similar assets in the AEM Assets repository, using the Adobe Asset Link panel.
+Visual Search capability lets you search for visually similar assets in the AEM Assets repository, using the Adobe Asset Link panel.
 The functionality is available in 6.5.0 or later versions and only the indexed assets are searched.
 For more information, see how to configure visual search.

 Experience Manager provides renditions that are used for placement only (FPO).
 These FPO renditions have a small file size but are of the same aspect ratio.
 If an FPO rendition is not available for an asset, Adobe InDesign uses the original asset instead.
 This fallback mechanism ensures that the creative workflow proceeds without any breaks.
 For more information, see generate FPO renditions.